ana-maria-neacsu/wordcount/assumptions.md

 - There is no requirement for extreme precision on decimals, meaning it's ok to go with Double.
 - The average should be calculated for unique words.
 - The average should be 0 if no word is found
+- The Domain object stores all decimal places, but the presentation shows only 2